Isn’t it frustrating when there is insufficient water pressure in the shower to wash the soap from your eyes?

 3. Faulty Pressure Regulator

 You may not know, but the plumbing system has a pressure regulator, also known as a pressure-reducing valve, which could affect the water pressure.
-It’s no rocket science that a broken pressure regulator will fail to control the input pressure of the plumbing system and reduce it to a safe level.
+It’s no rocket science that a broken pressure regulator will fail to control the plumbing system’s input pressure and reduce it to a safe level.
 To get an accurate reading of the water pressure in your house, test the pressure by attaching a water pressure gauge to the outdoor hose spigot closest to the water main or pressure regulator.

 Not all homes have a pressure regulator, but properties may experience a sudden spike or fall in water pressure supply when they have a malfunctioning pressure regulator.
 The silver lining is that you can instantly tell a failing pressure regulator, as it impacts the water supply throughout the house.